Ayurjoti/DesignPattern/README.md

 Creational patterns concern the process of object creation.
 Structural patterns deal with the composition of classes or objects.
-Behavioral patterns characterize the ways in which classes or objects interact and distribute responsibility.
+Behavioral patterns characterize the ways in which classes or objects interact and distribute responsibility.